Skip to content

 Role

-Dr Karah Dring is a Lecturer in Exercise and Health in the Department of Sports Science within the School of Science and Technology.
+Dr Karah Dring is a Senior Lecturer in Exercise and Health in the Department of Sport Science within the School of Science and Technology.

 Career overview